Intel i960: i960 variants

-80960MX, 80960MC
+80960MC

-The "full" i960MX was never released for the non-military market, but the otherwise identical i960MC was used in high-end embedded applications.
-The i960MC included all of the features of the original BiiN system; but these were simply not mentioned in the specifications, leading some to wonder why the i960MC was so large and had so many pins labeled "no connect".
+The i960MC included all of the features of the original BiiN system; but these were simply not mentioned in the specifications, leading some to wonder why the i960MC was so large and had so many pins - 53 out of 132 - labeled "no connect".
+Later iterations of the i960, like the 80960Jx series, have a more typical number of "do no connect" and use more power and ground pins and have additional I/O pins instead.
+However, these "no connect" pins are actually not connected internally and unrelated to the BiiN feature set - the silicon die inside does not have bond pads for them.

-The 80960MC does contains on-chip memory management unit and supports fault tolerant system.
-It is conjunction with Intel's M82965 Bus Extension Unit as well.
+The 80960MC contains an on-chip memory management unit and supports fault tolerant systems in conjunction with Intel's M82965 Bus Extension Unit as well.
 Both chips meets MIL-STD-883C standard.
-Both chips will be available in the first quarter of 1989 with the price of USD $2400 and USD $1700 respectively.
-Extended temperature samples will also be available in August 1988 as well.
+Both chips became available in the first quarter of 1989 with the price of US$2400 and US$1700 respectively.
+Extended temperature samples became available in August 1988 as well.